cbott/factories/README.md

 For a much better game than this, check out _Fantastic Factories_

-Development notes:
+## Development
-https://vuejs.org/guide/quick-start

-frontend
+This project utilizes Vue.js for frontend rendering https://vuejs.org/guide/quick-start

+Run game server from backend/ with

+> npm start

+Serve UI from frontend/ with

 > npm run dev

-backend

-> npm start

-To Do list
+## Remaining Work

+Scoped

+- (bugfix) Server allows players to take work phase actions after ending their turn
-- Implement contractor cards (delay for now, can do most of the game without it)
+- (feature) Implement contractor cards
-- Move a lot of game logic into the gamestate class
+- (dev) Resolve remaining TODO items in code
-- Implement server-side logging
+- (dev) Implement server-side logging with consistent formatting
+- (dev) Save game state to persistent storage to allow for resuming a game after a crash or a server reset
-- Switch to work phase automatically once all players have picked up card (delay for now, enforce manually)
+- (feature) Switch to work phase automatically once all players have picked up card
-- Implement end and win condition (12 goods or 10 cards in compound)
+- (feature) Implement end and win condition (12 goods or 10 cards in compound)
-- Resolve TODOs
+- (feature) Add messages from server to individual clients such as error responses
+- (feature) Add a sound effect for rolling dice
+- (bugfix) Card tooltips get cut off if they are too close to the edge of the screen

+Unscoped (possible future work)

+- Add an "Undo" button.